- What kind of dogs does New Horizons use?

 - How long is the wait list?

-Currently our wait list is up to 1 year, approximately.
+Currently our wait list is 1-1/2 to 2 years, approximately.